Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-edit-description-success.png" >
 </details>

-<details><summary>Edit Ingredients: a bullet point is added to the ingredients list and the "Save Changes" button is clicked.
+<details><summary>Edit Ingredients: the bullet point "hummus as a side dip" is added to the ingredients list and the "Save Changes" button is clicked.
 The user is redirected to the Recipes page.
 A success message reading "Recipe updated successfully!" is displayed.
 The message disappears after 3 seconds.
-By clicking on the recipe card, we can see that the ingredient list now displays an additional bullet point.</summary>
+By clicking on the recipe card, we can see that the ingredient list now displays the additional bullet point.</summary>
 <img src="static/readme-images/readme-edit-ingredients-success.png" >
 </details>

-<details><summary>Edit Method: a bullet point is added to the method field and the "Save Changes" button is clicked.
+<details><summary>Edit Method: the bullet point "Enjoy!" is added to the method field and the "Save Changes" button is clicked.
 The user is redirected to the Recipes page and we can see that the added bullet point is now showing in the method of the latest recipe.
 A success message reading "Recipe updated successfully!" is displayed.
 The message disappears after 3 seconds.</summary>
 <img src="static/readme-images/readme-edit-method-success.png" >
 </details>